 A few of these incentives to be aware of include:

 Tax credits are one of the most common incentives that states offer film productions to attract their business.
-These credits typically offer a percentage rebate on qualified production expenditures, including wages, equipment rentals, and post-production costs.
+These credits typically offer a percentage rebate on qualified production expenditures, including film payroll wages, equipment rentals, and post-production costs.

 Exemptions are waivers on certain taxes, like hotel occupancy tax or state sales tax.